- Category: Pesticides

 - Written by Miles Maynes

 How an Out-of-State Pesticide Applicator Can Become Licensed in Utah - Reciprocal License

-The Utah Department of Agriculture and Food will reciprocate with any state that will reciprocate with us, the United States Department of Defense (DOD), or the Bureau of Land Management (BLM).
+The Utah Department of Agriculture and Food (UDAF) will reciprocate with any state that will reciprocate with us, the United States Department of Defense (DOD), or the Bureau of Land Management (BLM).
 This will allow individuals holding a valid commercial license from any state, DOD or BLM to obtain a license in the State of Utah on a reciprocal basis.
 To apply for a Utah license an applicant must provide the following:

-- License Application for Commercial and Non-Commercial Pesticide Applicators.
+- Complete the Application for Commercial / Non-Commercial Pesticide Applicators.

-3. Supply a copy of current State, DOD, or BLM pesticide license.
+- Supply a copy of current State, DOD, or BLM pesticide license (front and back on both).

-4. Supply a legible copy of government-issued photo identification (front and back on both).
+- Supply a legible copy of government-issued photo identification (front and back on both).

 - That the applicator tested in that state.